bstiffler582/NEM_2024_HMI_A/guide.md

 - **Exercise: Context object**
     - Add a simple control to view the axis status
     - Use the axis "Running" symbol for an indicator
+    - Observe the difference between a Control/Framework event and a custom event*
 - **Exercise: NC Viewer**
     - Drop in control and configure (check property tooltips)
     - Create 'NC' (500) and 'NC-Task1' (501) ADS targets
     - Add second Axis and enable, jog from the HMI

+> *In a custom event (triggered by a symbol value change), the relative *Owner* control is resolved to a absolute reference in the Actions and conditions editor.
+The scope of the Context object seems to be related to the initator of the event.
+This will be relevant in a later exercise involving user-defined functions.

 <a id="responsive"></a>